mobiletest2016/machine-learning-articles/articles/feature-scaling-with-python-and-sparse-data.md

 Not good!

-As you can see, all values formerly 0 have turned into \[latex\]\\approx -0.431\[/latex\].
+As you can see, all values formerly 0 have turned into $\\approx -0.431$.
 By consequence, the scalars from feature 1 are not sparse anymore - and the entire dataset has become dense!

 If your Machine Learning setting depends on sparse data, e.g. when it needs to fit into memory, applying standardization entirely removes the benefits that would become present in another case (StackOverflow, n.d.).